Parametric amplification and squeezing with an ac- and dc-voltage biased superconducting junction: Introduction

 This article is organized as follows: In Sec.~\ref{model} we describe the input-output formalism used to characterize the device.
-Section~\ref{resultsA} presents the results for an ideal SIS junction for which the transport response rises steeply for $eV=2\Delta+n\hbar\omega_0$.
+Section~\ref{resultsA} presents results for an ideal SIS junction for which the transport response rises steeply at $eV_\text{dc}=2\Delta-n\hbar\omega_0$.
 The effects of the low-frequency noise, which captures most non-ideal effects, on the amplifier is described in Sec.~\ref{resultsB}.
-Final remarks are presented in Sec.~\ref{conclusions}.
+An approach to improve further the performances of the amplifier relying on impedance engineering is presented in Sec.~\ref{impeng}.
+Final remarks are presented in Sec.~\ref{Final remarks}.